nishanths/zoom.js/README.md

 An image zooming plugin for the web, as seen on [Medium][medium].
 This project is a port of [`fat/zoom.js`][fat] but has no jQuery or Bootstrap dependencies.

-Version 4 is written in TypeScript and has a new API.
+Version 4 is written in TypeScript, has a new API, includes typings, and has no dependencies.

 [https://www.npmjs.com/package/@nishanths/zoom.js][npm]